Abs0lute-Zer0/AbsoluteZero.github.io/index.md

 ### Compiled List of Ideas

-DELETE LATER "Include a brief description of how you came up with thte ideas, then include a short list of the top ideads that you came up with"
+DELETE LATER "Include a brief description of how you came up with these ideas, then include a short list of the top ideas that you came up with"

 For the rest of the list of ideas, please see [Appendix B: User Needs, Benchmarking, and Requirements](UserNeedsBenchmarking&Requirements.md)